-Hundreds of airport construction projects are underway across India.
-These aim to meet rapidly rising passenger demand and expectations of seamless travel experiences.
-Achieving this alongside carbon neutrality goals relies on smart and sustainable foundations in both airport ground operations and power infrastructure which are primary areas of expertise and experience for ABB.
+Executive summary Airport ground operations and infrastructure are primary areas of expertise and experience for ABB.
 Airports are strong influencers of experiences along the aviation value chain.
 For that reason, they're central to public perceptions of the industry and for delivering change that benefits people, passengers and the planet.

-ABB's experience and expertise in airport operation & infrastructure
+ABB's experience and expertise in airport operation & infrastructure nefits Ben

 Benefits people

 Benefits passengers

 Benefits the planet

-The journey to sustainability

-The era of aviation is a pivotal chapter in the story of humans.
+The journey to sustainability The era of aviation is a pivotal chapter in the story of humans.
 The incredible invention of flight is an achievement that people had been dreaming about for millennia.
 As soon as these magnificent flying machines took off, they began to change the course of history - and have been shaping the future ever since.
-For India, constructing a hub-and-spoke network of smarter, greener airports that will serve millions more passengers is both exciting and challenging.
-This huge investment needs to deliver for the planet and meet rising passenger expectations for seamless travel.
-This is no easy task and will require innovation at a scale and speed that's unprecedented in the aviation industry.

 From the birth of commercial airlines and the first airports in the 1920s, humankind has flown a long, long way.
 The international trade, tourism and mobility that are now possible - and increasingly demanded by customers - have made the world smaller and the global economy far bigger.
 A study of the impact of European airports found that a 10% increase in a country's air connectivity was associated with a 0.5% increase in GDP per capita1.
-In 2018, 8.8 billion passengers passed through the world's airports2.
-By 2037, annual passenger numbers are predicted to double to 19.7 billion3.
+In 2017, more than 8 billion passengers passed through the world's airports2.
+By 2040, annual passenger numbers are predicted to surpass 22 billion3.
 Today's airports are catalysts and drivers of economic activity, and social and cultural exchange.
-Across the physical and digital worlds, this is now happening at unprecedented speed and global scale.
+Across the physical and digital worlds this is now happening at unprecedented speed and global scale.
 But progress is not always steady.
 Before the global pandemic, travel and tourism accounted for 1 in 4 of all new jobs created across the world, 10.3% of all jobs (333 million) and 10.3% of global GDP (US\$9.6 trillion).
 While international visitor spending amounted to US\$1.8 trillion in 2019 (6.8% of total exports)4.
 Aviation brings people together like no other means of transport, but its impacts are also divisive.
 That will continue for as long as aviation is a major contributor to human-made climate change.
-While airports, airlines and aviation are impossible to separate when it comes to emissions, how they respond to climate change involves different challenges, timescales and regulations - for example, greenfield sites must be in compliance with the Indian Green Building Council.
+While airports, airlines and aviation are impossible to separate when it comes to emissions, how they respond to climate change involves different challenges and timescales.

 But if we accept reality - that the sector will continue to grow at pace - then the need for smarter, more efficient and sustainable airports becomes more urgent than ever.
-In 2018 passengers passed through the world's airports2.
-By 2037 annual passenger numbers are predicted to double to
+In 2018 8.8 billion passengers passed through the world's airports2.
+By 2037 annual passenger numbers are predicted to double to 19.7 billion